 IMPORTANT!
 Use MAX_FANOUT sparingly during synthesis.
-The $place_design$ and $phys_opt_design$ commands in the Vivado® tools have a better idea of the placement of the design and can do a better job of replication than synthesis.
+The $place_design$ and $phys_opt_design$ commands in the Vivado® tools perform placement-based replication, which is more effective than logical replication in synthesis.
 If a specific fanout is desired, it is often worth the time and effort to manually code the extra registers.